bingcheng1998/VE370/project/P3/report/Readme.md

 [12] Kaplan, E. (1999).
 U.S. Patent No. 5,927,714.
 Washington, DC: U.S. Patent and Trademark Office.

 [13] Kendall, A., & Gal, Y. (2017).
 What uncertainties do we need in bayesian deep learning for computer vision?.
 In Advances in neural information processing systems (pp. 5574-5584).

-[14] Yu, D., & Deng, L. (2011).
-Deep learning and its applications to signal and information processing [exploratory dsp].
-IEEE Signal Processing Magazine, 28(1), 145-154.